tigrisdata/mcp-oidc-provider/README.md

 ### Option 2: All-in-One Setup

-For simpler deployments where OIDC and MCP run in the same Express app:
+For simpler deployments where OIDC and MCP run in the same Express app.
+See the [express-oauth example](./example/express-oauth).

 ```typescript
 import { Keyv } from 'keyv';